 We've found that people are more likely to leave a review if the Trustpilot link is easy to find.
 Companies are welcome to link to their own websites or other review sites, but these links should be placed below the Trustpilot link.

 3. Are any rewards or incentives offered to your reviewers?
 If so, are they offered to all of them?

-If companies choose to offer incentives or rewards (including discounts or entry into prize draws) in their review invitation emails, we ask them to remember to offer the same incentive or reward neutrally and equally to ALL reviewers.
+Companies that choose to offer incentives or rewards (including discounts or entry into prize draws) in their review invitation emails should follow our guide to offering customers incentives, which is summarized below:

 Be open about any incentives!

 Companies offering incentives should inform our community by emailing Trustpilot’s Compliance Team (firstname.lastname@example.org).